We are thrilled to introduce the first of of three...Read More

-DHOAS Myths: The Truth About Interest Rates
+Top DHOAS Myths Busted: The Truth About Interest Rates

 So when you’ve only got three lenders available, it reduces the amount of competition that’s in the market, whereas if you’ve got dozens and dozens of lenders it increases the competition.
 When you’ve got increased competition, it lowers the rates, because there’s more competition for your business out there.

-The other reason why you might see a slightly higher interest rate that you see over there than with normal lenders is because DHOAS lenders, believe it or not, actually have to pay a commission back to the government.
+The other reason why you might see a slightly higher interest rate that you see over there than with normal lenders is that DHOAS lenders, believe it or not, actually have to pay a commission back to the government.
 So then, when you go through your DHOAS paperwork, you’ll actually see it in there.
-It’ll like, “Hey, we are declaring this upfront that we have to pay back to the organization that has brought you in from a DHOAS perspective.”
+It’ll be like, “Hey, we are declaring this upfront that we have to pay back to the organisation that has brought you in from a DHOAS perspective.”
 So be wary of the reasons why DHOAS has those slightly higher rates in many instances.

 You’re not going to have your offset account.
 You’re not going to get your rater.
-So you really have to weight up where it is that you want to be with your financing debt and what’s the most suitable structure for yourself.
+So you really have to weigh up to where it is that you want to be with your financing debt and what’s the most suitable structure for yourself.
 So when we are looking at DHOAS, and we are talking about the rate, we want to be prepared to be able to go and compare apples with apples and oranges with oranges.

 This information is not to be taken as legal or financial advice, please see the disclaimer page for full information.